Christian Hasselbalch: Personal life and legacy

-Hasselbach lived in a villa at Kristianiagade 1 in Østerbro.
+Hasselbalch lived in a villa at Kristianiagade 1 in Østerbro.
 He was made a Knight in the Order of the Dannebrog in 1903, a 2nd-class Commander in 1910 and a 1st-class Commander in 1921.
 He was awarded Dannebrogordenens Hæderstegn in 1906.

 Hasselbalch died in on 6 August 1925 and is buried at Vestre Cemetery in Copenhagen.
 After his death, his company, Hasselbalch & Co.
 (Dansk Gardin- og Textil-Fabrik and Dansk Farveri- og Merceriserings-Anstalt) was passed on to his son Hugo Helms Hasselbalch (1888–1957).
 He was also CEO of the companies AB Svenska Gardinfabriken in Gothenburg and A/S Norsk Gardinfabrik in Halden.
 In 1955, the company was floated on the stock exchange.
 The curtain factory closed in 1962.

 The former head office of Hasselbalch's company is located at Kejsergade 2 in Copenhagen.
 The building is from 1904–1905 and was designed by Valdemar Ingemann.
 The curtain factory's former buildings in Kongens Lyngby are located at Gammel Lundtoftegade.
 The complex dates from 1898 and is built in yellow brick.
 It was designed by Bernhard Ingemann.
 Lyngby Søndre Mølle's current building was built for the curtain factory by Valdemar Ingemann following a fire in 1902.
 The housing development for workers at the factory is today known as Hyldehaverne.
 Hasselbalch's former home is located at Kristianiagade 3.
 The house was built in 1897–1898 according to design by Kristoffer Varming.
 The house is now part of the Russian Embassy.
 Hasselbalch's summer residence in Tungsted, villa Piniehøj, has been demolished.
 It was from 1899 and also designed by Varming.